jakobzhao/geog595/03_bot/pe.md

 **Contact:** 206.685.3846, zhaobo@uw.edu, jakobzhao (skype/wechat)

-In this pratical exercise, we will introduce how to collect Twitter data using a web crawler.
+In this practical exercise, we will introduce how to collect Twitter data using a web crawler.
 A web crawler is a purposely designed bot for online data collection.
 In most cases, online data can be acquired through a dedicated API maintained by the data provider.
 If no avaliable API, we can use a crawler library (e.g. Selenium, Scrapy, etc.) to develop a customized crawler.
 Below, we will develop two crawlers to harvest twitter data.
 The first one is made with a python library named 'Selenium'; and the other one tries to collect data from Twitter API.
 Okay, let us get started!

 ## 1. Environment setup